-Deichman consists of 22 branch libraries located all over Oslo.
+Deichman consists of 22 local libraries located all over Oslo.
 Deichman was founded in 1785 and is Norway’s oldest and largest public library.
-We look forward to welcoming you to the new main library Deichman Bjørvika in 2020.
-Deichman Bjørvika is located in between Oslo Central Station and the Opera house.
+Oslo's new main library, Deichman Bjørvika, is located between Oslo Central Station and the Opera house.

 Whoever you are, a Deichman library is a place for you.
 In our libraries you are welcome to spend time reading, working, relaxing, meeting friends, or enjoying some peace and quiet.